desai-nisarg/OpenApePose/README.md

 The dataset can be downloaded from
 <a href='https://drive.google.com/drive/folders/1-1jhlQ14WxRzZ5nHD6rW4d4sOjyeI9fi?usp=share_link'>[Google Drive]</a>

 (We have had some issues with the image uploads, we're working on fixing them.
-The images would be ready to download by 12/9)
+The images would be ready to download by 12/9.
+Apologies for the delay.)

 The downloaded dataset would look as follows: